 Only when it comes to charges against itself, it seems, does the New York Times understand the difference between an allegation and proof of abuse.
 Disgraced ex-Times reporter Jayson Blair has publicly accused the paper of discriminating against him, yet the paper has yet to publish any record of his unproved accusations.
 The now-infamous Blair developed a massive portfolio of errors, fabrications, plagiarism, and unprofessional conduct from the day he arrived at the Times, yet top management continually promoted him against the warnings of his supervisors.
 Blairs charges of racism may be ludicrous, but had he accused any other institution of bigotry, you can bet that the Times would have been his eager tribune.

 The inspector general recounts only two complaints for which substantiating evidence has turned up.
 They hardly support the idea that the war on terror has corrupted the federal government into committing widespread civil-rights abuses.
 In the first, a prison guard has admitted to abusing a Muslim inmate verbally.
 The charge: that he had ordered the inmate to remove his shirt in order to use it to shine the guards shoes.
 The Justice Department hasnt determined whether the guard actually carried out his threat.
 In the second complaint, the Bureau of Prisons substantiated the charge that a prison doctor had taunted an inmate.
-The inmate claimed that the doctor threatened: If I was in charge, I would execute every one of you . . . because of the crimes you all did.”
+The inmate claimed that the doctor threatened: If I was in charge, I would execute every one of you . . . because of the crimes you all did.

 Such insults, however deplorable, are irrelevant to the validity of the legal authority granted under the Patriot Act.
 Neither the guard nor the doctor was acting under Patriot Act powers; they were fulfilling prison duties that existed long before the act.
 The vast majority of post-9/11 complaints are garden-variety prison abuse cases, almost always by guards.
 It is sad but true that prison guards do not always behave professionally.
 No one argues, however, that we should therefore abolish criminal laws, trials, or prisons.
 To use the ugly behavior of a few rogue immigration guards (and one doctor)obviously mad as hell about 9/11to discredit the Bush administrations carefully thought-out program to improve intelligence gathering against terrorists is a non sequitur.
 What exactly are the New York Times and its civil-libertarian satellites suggestingthat the government stop investigating terror suspects because theres a chance that some will be taunted in jail?

-Some perspective, please: the number of complaints under investigation, even if all prove true, is a minute fraction of the thousands of contacts that the government has had with immigrants from terror-sponsoring and
+Some perspective, please: the number of complaints under investigation, even if all prove true, is a minute fraction of the thousands of contacts that the government has had with immigrants from terror-sponsoring and -breeding countries over the last two years.
+In the previous six months alone, the government interviewed thousands of Iraqis for intelligence and re-registered tens of thousands of Middle Eastern and North African immigrants.
+Thirty-four facially valid complaints of abuse and disrespect out of tens of thousands of contacts testifies to the law enforcement communitys professionalism.

 The Timess ongoing attacks on the Bush administration also fail to acknowledge the unprecedented bureaucratic machinery that the government put in place immediately after September 11 to protect Muslims from bigotry.
 Never before in the history of war has a government taken such care and spent such money to safeguard the rights of aliens, immigrants, and enemy-combatant suspects.
 In response to the Patriot Acts mandate to review alleged civil-rights abuses by Justice Department employees, the Inspector General created a Special Operations Branch staffed by an FBI Special Agent in Charge, two assistant Special Agents in Charge, and two investigative specialists.
 This bureaucracy doesnt come cheap.
 In the last six months, the Special Operations Branch has spent nearly half a million dollars advertising for civil-rights complainants on TV, radio, and in newspapers, and then investigating the resulting complaints.
 The Justice Departments Civil Rights Division has its own effort, the so-called Initiative to Combat Post-9/11 Discriminatory Backlash and a National Origin Working Group.